salcedoe/MtMdocs/docs/volumeProcessing/surfaceModels.md

        faces: [22328×3 double]
 ```

 Notice `isosurface` returns a structure, `fv`, with both a "vertices" and a "faces" field.
 This is the generated surface.
-The second input into `isosurface` (0.5) indicates the intensity boundary at which the surface should be generated.
-Since we input a logical volume, the surface will be created at the boundary between the `0` and `1`'s in the volume, which in this case is the boundary of the sphere.
-So, we are not indexing out the voxels at the boundary, we are creating a 3D surface that contains the sphere.
+The second input of `0.5` indicates the intensity boundary at which the surface should be generated.
+Since we input a logical volume, the surface will be created at the boundary between the logical `0`s and `1`s in the volume, which in this case is the boundary of the sphere.
+So, we are not indexing out the voxels at the boundary — we are creating a 3D surface that encloses the sphere.

-To visualize the 3D surface, we can use the function `patch`, with the `fv` struct as first input.
+To visualize the 3D surface, we use the function `patch`, with the `fv` struct as first input.

 ```matlab
 figure